donqq/Content-Management-System-for-Blogs/README.md

 ## How to Install

-- Download the Angular application to the desktop
+- Download the Angular application to your computer
 - Open it via Visual Studio code
 - Type npm install to install required packages in the package.json file
 - Configure the Firebase instance